Cyberlane/Cyber-Lane-Jekyll/_posts/2009-02-08-big-update.md

 XNA RTS Game, a Real Time Strategy game I am currently developing with Microsoft's XNA Framework.
 I have a full development team on this project, of which, I am the lead programmer.
 I will be making use of the Lua Scripting language for this project, and releasing the game on the Xbox 360 Marketplace.

-.NET MVC Forum Software, something I have wanted to do for ages is write my own Forum Software, a good software package, which is written in .NET, offers a lot of flexability, ease of use, stability, and it best of all, open source (free to use).
+.NET MVC Forum Software, something I have wanted to do for ages is write my own Forum Software, a good software package, which is written in .NET, offers a lot of flexibility, ease of use, stability, and it best of all, open source (free to use).

 That covers pretty much everything that is going on at the moment, I also need to redesign my homepage at some point, as the scale of work I am now undertaking has come to be a bit too much for the current design to handle.